At Meredith, Adelie Salagnac, ’19 MBA, gained confidence and experience she will carry into a career in business.

 Coming into the program directly after completing her undergraduate degree made Adelie nervous, as many people gain work experience before pursuing an MBA.
 Her concerns were quickly soothed by the classroom environment and the support of her classmates.
 “I felt I was always respected in my classes, even by students with more experience than I had.
 I was told I was creative and innovative.
 Having a fresh view is important in the business world.”

 Adelie interned with a local independent record label in Hillsborough, N.C., giving her business experience in the music industry, and also interned in Meredith’s Marketing Department.

 Having so much international experience and speaking four different languages – Spanish, Portuguese, French, and English – Adelie believes her adaptability will serve her in her future career.
 “I’ve learned to be comfortable in most situations and in different settings and cultures.
 It’s a good asset to have in today’s world.”

 Eventually, Adelie hopes to build a career with a large, multicultural, multi-national company.
-She is well on her way to that goal; after she graduates she will be joining the Walt Disney Company for an internship in operations.
+She is well on her way to that goal; after she graduated she joined the Walt Disney Company for an internship in operations.
 She credits her Meredith education with helping her secure the position.

 By Alex Rouch, ’20